inhumantsar/cbc-podcasts/README.md

 # CBC Podcasts

+## Heads up: This is great example, but...
+Alexa targets can only accept HTTPS streams.
+The CBC, and most podcasters, serve their stuff over HTTP because why waste the cycles on encrypting public audio streams?
+That being said, it does work.
+Alexa can use the skill to let the user ask for a particular podcast.
+The listing API will parse a podcast RSS feed given its title, and return the item list as JSON.
+Finally, Alexa will take that list, grab the first episode (seems to always be latest, coming from the CBC at least) and play it.

+## The rest of the old README

 There are two AWS Lambda functions here: a Python function that finds and reads the CBC podcast RSS feeds, the other is a NodeJS-based podcast player skill for Alexa based on the [sample Alexa audio player project](https://github.com/alexa/skill-sample-nodejs-audio-player).

 ## Deployment